Mejri-Mehdi/Telecom-XAI-Security-Center/README.md

 ├── requirements.txt                      # Python dependencies package manifest
 ├── telecom_web_logs_dataset.csv          # Telecom web log dataset used by the pipeline └── README.md                             # System documentation
+└── Enterprise_Telecom_XAI_Security_Center_Report.pdf   # This repository contains only Part 1
+                                                          of the project report.
+The full
+                                                          report is divided into three parts.
 ```

 <p align="center"> <sub>Built with ❤️ and XAI by <a href="https://github.com/Mejri-Mehdi">Mejri Mehdi</a></sub> </p>